 enrolled, students Once requesting accommodations must meet with the Special Populations Counselor as soon as their class schedules are available and as quickly as possible after any changes are made.
 The Special Populations Counselor will notify the student's instructors of the approved accommodations.
+Accommodations must be renewed every semester since course schedules change every semester.
 NOTE: The student must also self-identify to each instructor at the beginning of each semester to confirm the accommodations he or she needs to receive.
 Individual faculty members do not have the authority to unilaterally allow or deny accommodations or academic adjustments.
-Accommodations cannot be provided for students who are not registered with Accessibility Services and accommodations are not retroactive.
+Accommodations cannot be provided for students who are not registered Accessibility Services with accommodations are not retroactive.